 Now that tape selection is out of the way, let’s look at the methods that’ll keep your fingers from falling apart.
 We already covered using the best tape available in order to avoid bad support or unwinding of the wraps.
 The next rule of thumb is to use a lot.
 Do not be afraid to commit to taping your fingers tight.
 In those terms, layers are more important than single strips.
 The reason is simple.
 BJJ finger tape seals better against itself than the skin of the fingers.
 And lastly, do not overtighten the tape.
 If you restrict circulation you’ll only make things worse, so provide support without cutting blood flow off.

 For me, X- taping is the method of choice.
 It provides me with great support while allowing the fingers as much mobility as possible.
 It is very durable and much tighter than single joint taping.
 The X pattern allows the wrapping to support itself along with the fingers.

 The X-taping pattern requires long pieces of tape, which is what must be considered when choosing a tape.
 The wrap starts on the side of a knuckle and after a couple of circles around it goes on to the other side crossing over the palm side of the joint.
 After a few more circles it goes back forming the X.

 2. Тhe Buddy System

-Buddy taping is used to support really bad finger joints.
+Buddy taping is the best method to support really bad finger joints.
 It can be used with both single joint control, or X-taping as the base.
 In simple terms, the buddy system means you tape two of your fingers to one another.
 This provides extra support, much like a sling does for a broken bone.